siriknikita/local-file-manager/README.md

 ## Features

 - **File Browsing**: Navigate directories with grid and list views
+- **Parent Directory Navigation**: Navigate up using the ".." entry at the top of directories
 - **File Operations**: Create, rename, delete, copy, and move files and folders
 - **Search**: Recursive filename search with filtering
 - **ZIP Support**: Create and extract ZIP archives